These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 Alpha Jax 2

-Similiar to the Ascent options where the focus for Alpha here is to provide a supportive and sporty school shoe.
+Similar to the Ascent options the focus for Alpha here is to provide a supportive and sporty school shoe.

 Makes the list on a combination of solid support and attractive pricing.

-Be mindful if buying online – Doc Martens use UK sizing by default whereas most Australian stores use US.
+But – be mindful if buying online – Doc Martens come in a range of sizes but use UK by default whereas most Australian stores use US.

 Also there are no width options for wide or narrow feet and this shoe can be a touch shallow to fit some orthotics + feet into.